ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### GetServerPlugins()
 This will return all of the installed plugins of the specified server.
-They return as an Ilist of InstalledPlugin (In Minehut.Types)
+They return as an IList of InstalledPlugin (In Minehut.Types)
 ```C#
 String[] MyServers = Minehut.GetSelfServers();
 String Sevrer1ID = MyServers[0];